Differentiable Safe Controller Design through Control Barrier Functions: Preliminary and problem formulation

 where $\mathbb{E}_{x(0)\in \mathcal{C}}$ is the expectation with respect to the initial state, $c(x(t), u(t))$ is the cost associated with occupying state $x(t)$ and action $u(t)$.
 The cost function $c(x(t), u(t))$ could be of any form and is problem-specific, e.g., it can formulate the penalty or barrier functions of constraints on the state $x(t)$.

 Despite the complex dynamics, cost functions, and safe policy constraints, problem~\eqref{eq:control_prob} can still be effectively approached by parameterizing an NN policy and applying SGD/Adam which is empowered by automatic differentiation and modern machine learning solvers~\cite{baydin2018automatic}.
 This procedure is simple and has been shown effective to synthesize high-performance NN controllers~\cite{drgona2020learning, mukherjee2022neural}.
-Next, we study different parameterizations of safe NN policies $\pi \in \Pi$ while solving~\eqref{eq:control_prob} and evaluate their performances.
-Notably, with safe NN policies, the effects of the CBF-based safety layer are automatically taken into account.
+Next, we study different parameterizations of safe NN policies $\pi \in \Pi$ for solving~\eqref{eq:control_prob} and evaluate their performances.
+Notably, with safe NN policies, the effects of the CBF-based safety layer are automatically considered.